I study or already have a bachelor degree in […]. Can I apply for the master program Molecular Medicine?

 Applicants with a Bachelor degree obtained from an international higher education institution: all documents need to be submitted via postal service as certified copies (no standard copies, no originals).
 Please follow the guidelines provided in the application portal.

 No, it is not necessary to provide grades transcribed into the German system.

 I am in the last semester of my bachelor program and have less than 144 CPs.
 Can I apply for Molecular Medicine?

-Yes, there is an exception for the year 2020 (due to the corona crisis).
-For applications in 2020, a minimum of 108 CP is sufficient to (provisionally) enroll in the master program.
+No, a minimum of 144 CP is sufficient to (provisionally) enroll in the master program.

 English: European language level B1